ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch6-shooting.md

 ### Drawing bullets

-Before the cirkeln is drawn we'll draw all the bullets.
+Before the circle  is drawn we'll draw all the bullets.
 This ensures that they are drawn behind all the other shapes.

 ```rust